mlcourses/lab-3-blog-post-group6_cs281/post.md

 - **Invert `B1`:** After the AND operation, we Inverted our `B1` using a NOT gate (7404 IC chip).
 Then, we took the output of this and used in an OR operation.

 - **OR Operation between `~B1` and output of `B1.B0`:** According to our K-Map, after inverting `B1` and having an output of `B1.B0`, we input-ed our output of AND operation and output of our NOT gate into an OR gate (7432 IC Chip).
 Then, we took the output of this operation and connected with the input of our LED C to light up LED C.

+- **LED C needs to be light up and also needs to work with other LEDs between A-G to show the number 0, 1, 3, 4, and 5.**

 After determining the necessary gates (IC chips) and managin the wiring process, we connected them accordingly with our K-Maps, ensuring proper routing of inputs and outputs.
 As always, we powered up the IC chips with Vcc and Gnd for a reliable operation.